 Functional Description

-This functional spec describes the process that allows the user to customize the loudness of the exhaust via the instrument cluster, APIM, ECG, SCCM, SDM and PCM.
-The user can select one of the 4 available exhaust modes based on loudness: Normal, Sport, Quiet, and Baja.
+This functional spec describes the process that allows the user to customize the loudness of the exhaust via the instrument cluster, APIM, ECG, SCCM, ABS (SDM) and PCM.
+The user can select one of the 4 available exhaust modes based on loudness: Stealth / Quiet, Normal, Sport, and Track / Baja.

 The Exhaust mode can be selected via the dedicated Exhaust switch on the Steering Wheel.
 Additionally, the user will be able to enable a “Quiet Mode” thru the Sync settings menu.
-Once enabled, the user shall be directed to a screen where s/he can customize the start and end times in increment of 1 hour.
-Once the time range has been saved, every time the vehicle is started within that time range, the Exhaust mode shall be in “Quiet” mode, and continue to be in that mode until the driver manually changes it.
-Manual changes will persist for the current ignition cycle.
+Once enabled, the user shall be directed to a screen where s/he can customize the start and end times in increments of 1 hour.

 If the vehicle starts the Ignition Cycle in Quiet Time, the vehicle stays in Quiet Time for the remainder of the Ignition Cycle, even if the time transitions out of the Quiet Time period.